International Commission for Orders of Chivalry: Consolidation since 1999

-In 2015, the ICOC decided to consider as Knightly Orders to be included in the Register only those historical, while the other classifications should be deemed as appendices in order to inform of their existence, but without going about their evaluation.
-In addition all the new creations, currently being made by heads of once ruling houses, should be simply considered as awarding systems without chivalric content.

 Publications

 In 1964, the ICOC expanded their original focus by adding a new category which they called "Noble Corporations".
 They expanded further in 1984 with "Other Noble Corporations", in 1998 with "Ecclesiastical Decorations", in 2000 with "Bodies of a Chivalric Character" and "Bodies inspired by chivalry", in 2001 with "Bodies which referred to Orders or awards which had been awarded by state bodies in the past" and again in 2002 with "Revivals of ancient chivalric institutions founded as Orders by the dynastic successor of the founding authority; New chivalric institutions founded by the head of a former reigning dynasty; Successors of chivalric institutions founded under the authority of a state".

-The ICOC's most recent Register and Provisional List of Orders was published in 2016.
+The ICOC's most recent Register and Provisional List of Orders was published in 2021.